httpwg/http-extensions/draft-ietf-httpbis-digest-headers.md

 This RFC deprecates the negotiation of Content-MD5 as it has been obsoleted by [RFC7231].
+The `contentMD5` token defined in Section 5 of [RFC3230] MUST NOT be used as a digest-algorithm.

 # Relationship to Subresource Integrity (SRI)